kkoltunski/NetworkSystemDesigninLaboratory/finalProject/readme.txt

 -Added another password field in registration and account managment.
 -admin accounts management done.
 -visual improvements.
+-added searchBar which will be used for "Manage products" nad "Serach..." page

 TODO
 -Idk why i have to press two times button logout.